eirikt/default-webapp-elm-now/README.md

 ```
 now
 ```

+Do notice that a certificate for the site is generated on-the-fly&mdash;thanks to [letsencrypt.org](https://letsencrypt.org)).
+(This enables [HTTPS][https] which facilitates encryption of data sent over the wire, and server-side authentication.)

 ### ZEIT Now: Deployment to production
 ZEIT Now auto-generates a URL for the commissioned resource.
 It is to be regarded as a staging area for your deployment.